Jeremiah Bitsui: Early and personal life

 Bitsui was born in Chinle, Arizona.
-He is of Navajo and Omaha descent, and lived on the Navajo Nation Native American reservation until the age of ten.
+He is Navajo and of Omaha descent, and lived on the Navajo Nation Native American reservation until the age of ten.
 He later moved to Albuquerque, New Mexico, where he graduated from Albuquerque High School.

-Bitsui has a daughter.
+Bitsui has a daughter, Olivia.
+The character of Olivia Bitsui in Better Call Saul was named after his daughter.
 He is the co-founder of Youth Impacting Youth, a mentorship program which connects college students with youth who have experienced domestic violence.

 Career

 Bitsui started his career at the age of five as Mickey in the Japanese film Mickey's House.
 He appeared in the 1994 film Natural Born Killers and the 2005 film A Thousand Roads, which was an official Sundance Film Festival selection.
-He is also known for his portrayal of Eagle Flies in the 2018 video game Red Dead Redemption 2, and the television series Bosch and Yellowstone.
+In addition to his best known role as Victor on both Breaking Bad and Better Call Saul, he is also well known for his portrayal of the pivotal supporting character Eagle Flies in the 2018 action-adventure video game Red Dead Redemption 2, as well as for his roles in the television series Bosch and Yellowstone.